Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-05-29 - More improvement of Attacks
 Fully reworked and implemented knife projectiles.
 Added String name field and getter in AttackProjectile as a unique identifier.
 1 period + half hour

+### 2025-05-30 - Began implementing map movement
+Worked in mapTesting branch to move the map when player moved so that we weren't limited to just the screen.
+1 period

+### 2025-05-31 && 2025-06-1 - Implemented map movement, MVP about ready
+Completed implementing moving the map/"camera" when player moved, merging mapTesting to main.
+Created MVP branch and cleaned up code.
+3 hours